bmhash/bmhash.github.io/docs/index.md

-# Mangement from the Trenches
+# Management from the Trenches

 ## *A Field Guide for troubling and anxious times*